Paulaaplevcz/databricks-genie-streamlit/README.md

 Recently, we had the challenge of creating an application using **Streamlit Apps on Databricks**, integrating it with **Genie**, the conversational BI assistant from Databricks.

-We used an existing GitHub project as a starting point and worked as a duo to understand the architecture, setup, and integration flows.
+We worked as a duo to structure the app and connect it to Genie using the Databricks SDK and the conversational API.
+For the integration logic with Genie, we referenced part of the implementation from the excellent work by [@datasciencemonkey](https://github.com/datasciencemonkey) in his [agents-on-databricks](https://github.com/datasciencemonkey/agents-on-databricks/tree/main) project.

-This repository documents our approach and what we learned — not as a tutorial, but as a shared experience that may help others on a similar path.
+This repository documents our experience and learnings — not as a full tutorial, but as a shared journey that may support others facing similar steps.

 ---